-- 1. If the user executing the procedure is an explicit or implicit member of arole then proceed to step 2, else stop execution and return an error message indicating this is not an authorized operation. - 2.
+- 340 R. Sandhu and V. Bhamidipati / Role-based administration of user-role assignment - 2.
 The tuple(s) from can-assign (for assign procedure) or can-revoke (for revocation procedures) are obtained where AR role value equals or is junior to the arole parameter specified in the procedure call. - 3.
 If trole is in the specified range for any one of the tuples selected in step 2, then assign or revoke the trole else return an appropriate error message.
 In case of ASSIGN also check whether the user being assigned to trole satisfies the prerequisite condition specified in the authorizing can-assign tuple or not.

-In case of STRONG_REVOKE the operation may still fail due to all-or-nothing semantics.
+In case of STRONG\REVOKE the operation may still fail due to all-or-nothing semantics.